thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 4. create an ingress to the service
 5. create an ingress controller to forward requests from a rule to a service
 6. create any daemon sets for monitoring / logging

+## multi container pods

+kind of goes against the idea of decoupling as much as possible, but there are certain needs in which a 2nd/3rd container in the pod makes sense

+### sidecar

+add some functionality not present in the main container.
+Rather than bloating the main container with functionality that may not be required in all deployments.
+Examples of sidecar containers are:
+* logging (fluentd)
+* monitoring (prometheus)

+### adapter

+modify data, either on ingress or egress, to match some other need.

+### ambassador

+allow access to the outside world without having to implement a service or ingress
+* proxy local connection
+* reverse proxy
+* limits http requests
+* re-route from the main container to the outside world